sam34567/purgatorybsr/README.md

 args:

 + --seed:  default=42, type=int, help="Seed for random sampling"
-+ --n:  default=1000, type=int, help="Length of queue at the beginning of the game")
++ --n:  default=1000, type=int, help="Length of queue at the beginning of the game"
-+ --F:  default=50, type=int, help="Fine to pay for going to heaven.")
++ --F:  default=50, type=int, help="Fine to pay for going to heaven."
-+ --Q:  default=0, type=int, help="Additional penalty for going to hell.")
++ --Q:  default=0, type=int, help="Additional penalty for going to hell."
-+ --T:  default=100, type=int, help="Time to survive in queue for going to heaven.")
++ --T:  default=100, type=int, help="Time to survive in queue for going to heaven."
-+ --K:  default=5, type=int, help="How many people go to hell in each time step.")
++ --K:  default=5, type=int, help="How many people go to hell in each time step."
-+ --x_mean:  default=100, type=float, help="Mean number of people entering the queue at each time step.")
++ --x_mean:  default=100, type=float, help="Mean number of people entering the queue at each time step."
-+ --x_std:  default=15, type=float, help="Standard deviation of the number of people entering the queue at each time step.")
++ --x_std:  default=15, type=float, help="Standard deviation of the number of people entering the queue at each time step."
 + --ignorance_distribution:  default=1, type=int, help="Distribution to use to sample probability of ignorance for each player.
-Supported: 1 (uniform), 2 (fixed), 3 (beta).")
+Supported: 1 (uniform), 2 (fixed), 3 (beta)."
-+ --prob:  default=0.7, type=float, help="Probability of ignorance, if fixed.")
++ --prob:  default=0.7, type=float, help="Probability of ignorance, if fixed."
-+ --p_min:  default=0.7, type=float, help="Minimum probability of ignorance, if uniform.")
++ --p_min:  default=0.7, type=float, help="Minimum probability of ignorance, if uniform."
-+ --a:  default=7, type=float, help="Shape parameter of Beta(a,b) distribution for sampling probability ignorance.")
++ --a:  default=7, type=float, help="Shape parameter of Beta(a,b) distribution for sampling probability ignorance."
-+ --b:  default=3, type=float, help="Shape parameter of Beta(a,b) distribution for sampling probability of ignorance.")
++ --b:  default=3, type=float, help="Shape parameter of Beta(a,b) distribution for sampling probability of ignorance."
 + --total_time:  default=10000, type=int, help="How many time steps to run"

-simulation.py runs 10000 iterations of the above procedure.

 Outputs Total Money collected, Average money collected, Average no of sinners going to hell.